yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 kubectl delete clusterrolebinding cluster-system-anonymous
 ```

-Next two more commands came in a few seconds later.
+Next, two more commands came in a few seconds later.
 The first was to delete a daemonset `api-proxy` in the kube-system namespace and another to delete the clusterrolebinding `kube-controller-manager` created for this attack.

 ![kubecontrollerdelete.png](images/kubecontrollerdelete.png "kubecontrollerdelete.png")